Accountability & Transparency

 Closed meetings are sometimes necessary to deal with certain matters, receive information or give direction.
 The provincial government has set rules for a council, local board or a committee to go into a closed meeting that are outlined in section 239 of the Municipal Act 2001, as amended, and are required to be strictly followed.

-As of January 1, 2008 any person or corporation is be able to request that an investigation be undertaken respecting whether a municipality or local board or committee of either, has complied with closed meeting rules outlined in the Municipal Act, 2001 or the applicable procedural by-law.
+As of January 1, 2008 any person or corporation is able to request that an investigation be undertaken respecting whether a municipality or local board or committee of either, has complied with closed meeting rules outlined in the Municipal Act, 2001 or the applicable procedural by-law.

 The Town of Collingwood has engaged the services of the Ontario Ombudsman as the Municipal Closed Meeting Investigator to conduct investigations upon receipt of a complaint in respect to meetings or parts of meetings that are closed to the public.
 The Ombudsman’s Office will determine compliance with the Act or the applicable procedural by-law with respect to closed meetings and report on the results of such investigations.